So you want to start a blog, right?

-Go to Amazon and search for you blogging niche on Amazon and it’ll show you a bunch of products to promote.
+Go to Amazon and search for your blogging niche on Amazon, and it’ll show you a bunch of products to promote.

 As you can see, there are many high paying products and equipment to promote in this blogging niche, which means this blogging niche has that additional monetization option to make extra bucks from affiliate sales.